Democrats consider expelling Menendez from the Senate after conviction in bribery trial

 “Most people, even most members of Congress, have enough of a sense of shame that they would rather not have the last big news item about them be that they got expelled,” said Josh Chafetz, a professor at Georgetown University Law Center who has studied congressional powers.

 As the November election approaches, the appetite among Democrats to rid themselves of a besmirched colleague will only increase.
-Four Democrats in tough reelection races, Sens.
-Bob Casey of Pennsylvania, Jacky Rosen of Nevada, Jon Tester of Montana and Tammy Baldwin of Wisconsin, have already indicated they support expulsion.
+Several Democrats in tough reelection races, including Sens.
+Bob Casey of Pennsylvania, Jacky Rosen of Nevada, Sherrod Brown of Ohio, Jon Tester of Montana and Tammy Baldwin of Wisconsin, have already indicated they support expulsion.

 If Menendez resigns or is expelled, it would be left to Murphy, the Democratic governor, to fill the seat.
 Several prominent New Jersey Democrats have called for Rep. Andy Kim, who won his party’s nomination for the Senate seat, to be appointed.
 Kim, a third-term congressman, said Tuesday he would accept if offered the seat.